 Hi!
 My name is Nate and I'm a self-taught programmer and data scientist based in Milwaukee, WI.

 A few years ago, I didn't know anything about Python, SQL, machine learning, web scraping or any of the other topics covered here.

 So, I taught myself.
-I ran into a lot of dead ends along the way, but ultimately figured it out.
+It took a few years and I ran into a lot of dead ends along the way, but ultimately I figured it out.
 In this book, I distill everything I've learned to provide a step-by-step guide to doing baseball analytics and get you up and running as quickly as possible.